munificent/craftinginterpreters/book/strings.md

 not the user's program or the VM's stack still has a reference to it.

 We could define a separate linked list node struct but then we'd have to allocate those too.
-Instead, we'll use an *instrusive list* -- the Obj struct itself will be the linked list node.
+Instead, we'll use an *intrusive list* -- the Obj struct itself will be the linked list node.
 Each Obj gets a pointer to the next Obj in the chain: